Read the press release

 This deduction is why it’s essential to track mileage for taxes.
 When using the Standard Mileage Rate, all you have to do is use Everlance to track your miles, and we automatically calculate the amount you can deduct.

 Please note, you can’t deduct both gas and mileage at the same time!
-The IRS standard deduction rate is $.56 for every work mile in 2021.
 You can think of the Standard IRS Mileage Rate as the average cost to use your car for work purposes.
 This rate includes the cost of maintenance, petrol, car payments, car insurance, and depreciation.

 Pro Tip: Using the mileage deduction usually means you can deduct more from your business income than you would if you had deducted all of your individual car expenses!
 Meaning you save more in taxes!
 You also don’t have to keep track of gas and maintenance receipts in addition to your mileage log.